alexmcqw/Interactive-Data-Vis-Fall2025/src/lab_4/index.md

 **Key Finding:** There is a clear **inverse relationship** between distance to ChemTech and heavy metal contamination.
 The West station, only **800 meters** from ChemTech, shows the highest contamination (average ~25 ppb).
 This spatial correlation is compelling evidence.

-## Visualization 4: Temporal Alignment - Activities and Pollution Spikes
+## Temporal Alignment - Activities and Pollution Spikes

 This visualization overlays suspect activities with heavy metal contamination to identify temporal correlations.